top of page

 a) SYMPTOMS

 When for any reason the pulp of a tooth enters the stage of inflammation, exactly what happens in other parts of the body happens: more blood flows into the tissue.
 The peculiarity of the dental pulp, however, is that this greater amount of blood does not cause an increase in tissue volume, as this is not possible.
 The dental pulp is in fact enclosed within a rigid structure (the walls of the tooth) and has no possibility of expanding, so it swells inside and compresses the nerve very heavily.
-This fact makes inflammations of the pulp (= pulpits) extremely painful: the characteristic toothache is in fact one of the strongest pains that can be experienced!
+This fact makes the inflammation of the pulp (= pulpits) extremely painful: the characteristic toothache is in fact one of the strongest pains that can be experienced!

-b) PULPIT
+b) PULPITIS

-The pulp begins to be continuously painful, generates very intense pangs and an unbearable throbbing pain.
+The pulp begins to be continuously painful, generates very intense twinges and an unbearable throbbing pain.
 At this point, the pulp has no more chance of recovery and must be removed: the tooth will be devitalized.

 c) PULP NECROSIS

-d) ABSCESS, FISTULA, GRANULOMA, CYSTS
+d) ABSCESS, FISTULA, GRANULOMA, CYST

-The escape of the bacteria from the apex of the root causes a resorption of a bony area around the apex of the root, that is, a cavity in the bone itself.
+The escape of the bacteria from the apex of the root causes a resorption of a bony area around the apex of the root, a cavity in the bone itself.
 Depending on the virulence of the infection, the bone can reabsorb up to its surface, perforating outwards and causing the gum to swell in the classic abscess.
 This acute form is accompanied by pain, and occasionally fever, but can also be limited to swelling alone.
 In some cases, the perforation stabilizes and becomes an open channel that connects the abscess with the mouth.
 This structure is the fistula.
 The tooth can stabilize in this way even for years, without the bone cavity enlarging, and even without the patient being aware of its presence.
 In fact, the fistula often appears as a small bubble that does not give any symptoms and drains the contents of the bone cavity outside mixing with saliva and food.

 However, the abscess is an all in all rare event: more frequent is the case of the formation of a stable and chronic bone cavity: granuloma.
 Although the granuloma may flare up into an abscess at times, it is generally stationary.
-Sometimes the patient becomes aware of it due to the fact that the tooth that generated it is sensitive to chewing and pressure.
+Sometimes the patient becomes aware of it due to the fact that the tooth that generated it becomes sensitive to chewing and pressure.
 Pain is characteristic because it can be easily localized.

 DEVITALIZATION